Empowering mothers worldwide through connection, support, and shared experiences

 1 Month Old Baby Gagging in Sleep

 By 1 month, gagging can still be common, especially due to feeding-related reasons.
-Reflux (including silent reflux), lying flat after feeds, or not burping properly can all contribute.
-Some babies may gag without spitting up, which can worry parents, but is often linked to mild reflux or saliva buildup.
-Keeping your baby upright for a short time after feeds can help reduce episodes.
+Reflux (including silent reflux) and lying flat after feeds are the most frequent contributors.
+Not burping effectively can also play a role.
+Keeping your baby upright for 20-30 minutes after each feed can help reduce episodes.

 What to Do If Your Newborn Gags While Sleeping